 Download a free 30-day trial of CDXZipStream™ now for instant access to basic Zip Code Data and demos of the premium feeds.

 Q. What are the limitations of the demo?

 The demo is a 30 day trial of CDXZipStream.
 It includes the CDXZipCode basic feed that contains data items such as city, state, latitude, longitude, county and region.
 You also have full access to all custom functions such as the CDXFindZip, CDXZipList and CDXDistance formulas.
 Example data is also included for all 14 premium demographic feeds.
 Zip Code data in the demo is usually at least 6 months old, and applies only

 to U.S. zip codes.
 The CDXRadius formula is limited to 50 miles in the demo and

 each formula can only return 1000 results per Excel session.

 Q. I'm ready to buy.
 What do I need to do to purchase CDXZipStream?

 You can also download the current basic or premium database using your CDX online account log-in received with your purchase.
 To access this download, click on the link in the “My Account” section of the explorer bar on the left hand side of the screen.
 Then click on the the link "Download Data Files" button and select your update.
-Our database is updated monthly and you can buy an update at any time by using this account log-in.
+Our database is updated monthly and you get a 1 year subscription to the updates with your purchase.